jetchegaray/myEvent/README.md

 features

-You can search a different providers of all your needs. this Beta version loads all the providers from Google places by Rest API https://youtu.be/5QKZjFuhEPs
+You can search a different providers of all your needs. this Beta version loads all the providers from Google places by Rest API you can see a demo here https://youtu.be/5QKZjFuhEPs.

+   - Look for an specific country, province, town or city, different providers, like catering, place, video makers, bakers, etc
+   - Add your guess and send invitations
+   - Set up a place where you want to receive your gifts
+   - Control bugdet with alerts and recommendations
+   - ( Beta ) Customize the phisical place to set up your tables and where your guess will be seated.

-how to use it
+how to run it

 1 - go to https://github.com/jetchegaray/myEvent/blob/master/mi-evento-domain/src/main/java/com/je/enterprise/mievento/domain/external/apiPlaces/services/ApiPlacesServicies.java